Francis E. Rives

-Francis Everod Rives (January 14, 1792 – December 26, 1861) was a Virginia Democratic politician and businessman who served two terms in the United States House of Representatives.
+Francis Everod Rives (January 14, 1792 – December 26, 1861) was an American Democratic politician and businessman who served two terms in the United States House of Representatives.
 After making his fortune as a slave trader, Rives became a planter and soon won election and re-election multiple times to both houses of the Virginia General Assembly before his two terms representing Virginia's 2nd congressional district, and afterward represented several counties near Petersburg in the Virginia Senate as well as served as the city's mayor.
 Rives also helped establish the state-chartered Petersburg Railroad.

 Early and family life

 Born in Prince George County, near Petersburg, Virginia, Rives received a private education appropriate to his class.
 He also served as an ensign in the state militia during the War of 1812, stationed in Norfolk.

 Rives in October 1833 married Eliza Jane Pegram Rives (1802–1874), who survived him and bore several children, including a daughter, Mary Chieves Rives Frazer (1821–1851).